netobserv/netobserv.github.io/content/posts/2025-01-28-cli_use_cases.md

 ![cli traffic]({page.image('cli/connectivity-scenario-cli-traffic.png')})

 The network event disappears and your route should open correctly now.
 On top of that, you can ensure that the Round Trip Time is correct.
-If you are still experienting issues with the route, you may update / get rid of the filter(s) and play with live filtering.
+If you are still experiencing issues with the route, you may update / get rid of the filter(s) and play with live filtering.

 - While running a capture, you can place **additionnal live filters** to the view by simply typing keywords on your keyboard such as `nodejs`:
 ![cli live filter]({page.image('cli/connectivity-scenario-cli-live-filter.png')})